AhmetKaanGuney/SteamAppsDB/README.md

 *Disclaimer:*

 *This project is a hobby project and is not affiliated with Valve or Steam.*<br>
+*The API provides various information and statistics about Steam applications and*<br>
+*these informations and statistics aren't 100% accurate and not always up to date.*<br>
+*Use it at your own risk.* <br>
+*The app only stores apps that have up to one million owners (approximately).*<br>
+*Owner data is gathered from SteamSpy, which is not an official Steam API.*<br>
 *Steam and the Steam logo are trademarks of Valve Corporation.*<br>
-*All other trademarks are property of their respective owners.*<br>
+*All other trademarks are property of their respective owners.*

-*The app only stores apps that have up to 1 million owners.*<br>
-*Owner data is gathered from SteamSpy, which is not an official Steam API.*<br>
-*So it's not super relaible but it helps to filter out popular games.*